-The buying and selling process has many moving parts which is the reason buyers hire a professional to help them.
-With the real estate agent present at the inspection, everyone stays on the same page and the agent's ability to maintain control is greater. - 6.
+- 6. Sign contract and arrange payment with Consultant.
+Most inspectors will not release the report until the client has paid and signed the contract.
+Some companies won't even send out their inspectors until receiving payment and a signed contract.
+When the client handles these things in advance, the Consultant is free to focus on servicing the client without being concerned with paperwork. - 7.
 Make sure the property is prepared.
 The utilities should be on during the inspection.
 If they are not, then the seller may be willing to give an extension on the inspection contingency period and postpone the inspection until after the utilities are on.
-The inspector will need access to the entire structure, such as the attic, basement or crawl space, and any utility closets and cabinets.
-All animals should be contained.
+The Consultant will need access to the entire structure, such as the roof, attic, basement or crawl space, boiler room, parking structure and any utility closets and cabinets.
 Please keep in mind that you and the inspector are on someone else's property and the inspector can't break any locks or move furniture or belongings.
-Ideally, access is arranged ahead of time.
-If not, the inspector will do their best to work around any obstructions.

-- 7. Buyer receives disclosures on property (ideally before the inspection).
-This allows clients the opportunity to review any past or current issues and bring their concerns to the inspector's attention. - 8.
-Sign contract and arrange payment with inspector.
-Most inspectors will not release the report until the client has paid and signed the contract.
-Some companies won't even send out their inspector until receiving payment and a signed contract.
-When the client handles these things in advance, the inspector is free to focus on servicing the client without being concerned with paperwork. - 9.
-At the inspection: A good inspector will encourage his client's presence, but keep in mind that any additional or unnecessary people can create distractions or get in the way.
-To get the most out of your inspection, only those absolutely necessary (spouse, contractor, et cetera) should be present.
-And when the inspector is ready to deliver the summary, the client should feel free to ask questions.
-That is the reason for hiring inspectors to get as much information on the property as possible. - 10.
-Do not rely solely on the verbal summary.
-Very often, the inspector has accumulated an awful lot of information, which can be overwhelming.
-Reviewing every single defect can also be quite time consuming.
+Ideally, full access is arranged ahead of time.
+If not, the inspector will do their best to work around any obstructions. - 8.
+Client receives disclosures on property.
+Ideally, you get the disclosures before the inspection.
+This gives the client the opportunity to review any past or current issues and bring any concerns to Consultant's attention.
+This gives the client the opportunity to review past or current issues and bring any concerns to Consultant's attention. - 9.
+Arrival at the inspection: A good inspector will encourage his client's presence, but keep in mind that any additional or unnecessary people can create distractions or get in the inspector's way.
+To get the most out of your assessment, only those absolutely necessary (agent, client, partner, contractor, building engineer, et cetera) should be present.
+And when Consultant is ready to deliver the summary, the client should feel free to ask questions.
+That is the reason for hiring the Consultant - to get as much information on the property as possible.

+- 10. Do not rely solely on the verbal summary.
+Very often, the Consultant has accumulated a great deal of information, which can be overwhelming.
+Reviewing every single defect can be quite timeconsuming.
 Inspectors generally discuss only the most important issues or safety concerns and may not cover lesser issues on-site, especially if the property has many defects.
 Clients should read every page of the report, even the disclaimers, to make sure they have the full picture.
-If anything isn't completely clear, call the inspector to clarify.

-- 11. Follow recommendations and schedule appropriate specialists. - 12.
+If anything isn't completely clear, call the Consultant to clarify. - 11.
+Follow recommendations and schedule appropriate specialists. - 12.
 When all information is in, any negotiations can begin. - 13.
 If repairs have been performed since the inspection, the original inspector likely will not return to the property to verify repairs.

 Ideally, the repairs recommended by the inspector would be made by a licensed qualified contractor who specializes in that system or unit.
-The inspector probably won't comment on the specialist's work.
-Doing so is a huge liability, and most insurance companies will deny coverage to the inspector should any problems arise in the future.
-We suggest getting the documentation from the sellers on the contractors who made the repairs. - 14.
-Sign off on the inspection contingency before the end of the contingency period.
+The Consultant probably won't comment on the specialist's work.
+Doing so is a huge liability, and most insurance companies will deny coverage should any problems arise in the future.
+We suggest getting the documentation from the sellers on the contractors who made the repairs.

+14. Sign off on the inspection contingency before the end of the contingency period.
 If you have decided not to continue with the purchase, however, then you would not sign off.